-Saint Francis Hospice for Electrical Goods in Romford accepts donations and sales all kind of electric domestic goods including fridges, vacuum cleaners, lamps, TV sets, video players toasters, hairdryers and any other domestic electrical goods
+Saint Francis Hospice for Electrical Goods in Romford accepts donations and sales of all kinds of electric domestic goods including fridges, vacuum cleaners, lamps, TV sets, video players toasters, hairdryers and any other domestic electrical goods.

-The other, larger part of Saint Francis Hospice in Romford accepts donations of all kind of bric-a-brac items, clothes and some furniture.
-If you would like to donate your furniture please call Saint Francis Hospice in Romford in advance to discuss the possibility of them accepting your donation.
-The opening hours of this charity shop on from Monday to Saturday from 9 a.m. to 5 p.m. and on Sundays from 10 a.m. to 4 p.m.
+The other, larger part of Saint Francis Hospice in Romford accepts donations of all kinds of bric-a-brac items, clothes and some furniture.
+If you would like to donate your furniture, please call Saint Francis Hospice in Romford in advance to discuss the possibility of them accepting your donation.
+The opening hours of this charity shop are from Monday to Saturday from 9 a.m. to 5 p.m. and on Sundays from 10 a.m. to 4 p.m.
 Saint Francis Hospice Romford, 119-121 South Street, Romford RM1 1NX Telephone: 01708 757817

 On the opposite side of the road is the Cancer Research UK Romford.
 The opening hours are from Monday to Saturday from 9:30 a.m. to 6 p.m. and on Sundays 10 a.m. to 4 p.m..
-Like most Cancer Research charity shops in the UK the one in Romford sales all the good quality women’s bags, kitchen utensils, some of them made of bronze and china.
-There are also articles in menswear and vinyl records sections of the shop.
-At Cancer Research UK Romford you are going to find loads of books.
+Like most Cancer Research charity shops in the UK, the one in Romford sells good quality women’s bags, kitchen utensils, where some are made of bronze and china.
+There are also articles in menswear and vinyl record sections in the shop.
+At Cancer Research UK Romford, you are going to find loads of books.
 The shop has so many books that some of them are wheeled out on trolleys to the front of the shop so customers can buy them in bulk quantities for small donations.